 - 2,3-bisphosphoglycerate mutase is vital for the formation of 1,3-bisphosphoglycerate (intermediate in glycolysis) → 2,3-BPG

-- 2,3-BPG binds to hemoglobin → conformational change → oxygen is released into local tissues
+- 2,3-BPG binds to hemoglobin → conformational change → release of oxygen into tissue

 - 2,3-BPG binds with greater affinity to deoxygenated hemoglobin than oxygenated hemoglobin.

 - The main function of Hb is to take up O2 from the lungs and deliver it to tissues.